jessecastillo/coin_calculator/README.md

 ## How To Use

 To use this program, you can run it inside many text editor debuggers such as Sublime Text/Notepad++ if you would prefer to not create a new solution in Visual Studio Code.
 The program greets with a welcome message and then you may input the number of coins you have for each denomination, starting the one cent piece.
 The quantity cannot be less than zero, else the program will reject the input and request that you choose another value.
 Decimal values will be trucated and rounded to whole numbers (you cannot have a partial coin that still retains its face value!).
 Refer to [Known Bugs](#known-bugs) for interesting behavior regarding decimals.
-The program will confirm how many coins have of each type, and then it will calculate the total value of all coins in dollars and cents.
+The program will confirm how many coins you have of each type, and then it will calculate the total value of all coins in dollars and cents.

 ---